-With every decision that creates some form of change, there’s going to be set backs at some point.
-They might be big, they might be small, but when they occur, you need to know that it’s not the end of the world.
-Ditching your goal at the first sign of trouble is one of the biggest reasons why people don’t accomplish their goal.
+With every decision that creates some form of change, there are going to be setbacks at some point.
+They might be big, or they might be small, but when they occur, you need to know that it’s not the end of the world.
+Ditching your goal at the first sign of trouble is one of the biggest reasons why people don’t accomplish their goals.
 They think that because something’s gone wrong, then the whole journey is wrong.
 Yet, success lies in perseverance.
-There will be times where you make the wrong decisions, eat the wrong food or skip a workout session, but this doesn’t mean you should abandon ship.
+There will be times when you make the wrong decisions, eat the wrong food, or skip a workout session, but this doesn’t mean you should abandon ship.
 Stick with it, keep going, and you might be surprised by what you can accomplish.

 - Don’t Go in Half-Hearted